influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/setup.md

     - `-n, --name` flag with the bucket name.
     - `-r, --retention` flag with the bucket's retention period duration.
-      Supported retention periods depend on your InfluxDB Cloud plan.
+      Supported retention periods depend on your InfluxDB Cloud Serverless plan.
     - [Connection and authentication credentials](#configure-authentication-credentials)

     ```sh